alexhunsley/alexhunsley.github.io/index.md

 ## professional experience

-Over 20 years software engineering; 14 of those are mobile focused, specialising in iOS.
-Contracting for 10 years.
+Over 20 years software engineering; 14 of those are mobile focused, with the last 10 specialising in iOS as a contractor.

 Equally happy working in development teams or being the solo iOS developer on-site.
 I'm fortunate to have worked with some great clients in both the private and public sector.